We're All Nighters

-We're All Nighters is an album made by rock musician Liam Lynch.
-It was originally released in 2002, and was reissued in 2008 through digital.
+We're All Nighters is an album by rock musician Liam Lynch.
+It was originally released in 2002, and was reissued in 2008 through digital download.

 Background

 According to Liam in Lynchland Viewer Mail Episode 10, the album was recorded at night and all the songs were written between midnight and six in the morning, which is why he titled the album "We're All Nighters".
 He describes the album as being experimental.
 This album features the first appearances of the songs "Try Me" and "Cuz You Do", which would later be re-recorded and featured on Liam's 2003 album, "Fake Songs" with Ringo Starr playing drums for both songs.
 The music videos for the songs "We're All Nighters" and "Try Me" appeared in Liam's podcast, Lynchland.

 This album was first released in 2002 through the Sifl and Olly website, but has been out of print for several years.
 It was not until 2008 when it was reissued digitally through outlets such as iTunes.